bee-browser/bee/libs/jsparser/src/lexer/README.md

 The `lexer` module implements a JavaScript lexer.

 The ECMA-262 specification defines multiple goal symbols.
-Each goal symbol is used in a particular syntactic context.  `bee-dfagen` is used for generating a DFA for each goal symbol.
+Each goal symbol is used in a particular syntactic context.  `dfagen` is used for generating a DFA for each goal symbol.

 `dfa.js` converts the generated DFA into more convenient data for Rust source file generation.
 The generated Rust source files are placed in the `dfa` module inside the `lexer` module.
 The current